#RobKardashian Gets Professional Counseling After Social Media Meltdown, Aims To Be The 'Best Dad' For #Dream

-Looks like Rob Kardashian is taking the right steps to become the best dad for his eight-month old daughter Dream, as he reportedly seeks professional counseling after his controversial feud with Blac Chyna.
+It looks like Rob Kardashian is taking the right steps to become the best dad for his eight-month old daughter Dream, as he reportedly seeks professional counseling after his controversial feud with Blac Chyna.

 In a recent report by E!
 News, it has been revealed that the Keeping Up With The Kardashians star is now ready to put all the drama behind and do something productive for the sake of his only daughter.